-Nausea from period: are the two really connected?
+Nausea and your period: Are the two connected?

-- changes in the levels of the hormones that sometimes initiate the overproduction of gastric juice, which contains hydrochloric acid;
+Changes in the levels of hormones that sometimes encourage overproduction of stomach acid